snu-sf-class/sf202301/README.md

 - Please use email to ask questions (Don't use GitHub Issues)

 ## Announcements
 - Jun.
+23: [Total result of this semester](https://github.com/snu-sf-class/sf202301/blob/main/SumOfScores.pdf) is uploaded.
+If you want to check or have any other questions, email TA(sf@sf.snu.ac.kr).
+I'll response claim until Jun.
+26.
+- Jun.
 18: Final results is uploaded.
 If you want to check or have any other questions, email TA(sf@sf.snu.ac.kr).
 I'll response claim until Jun.
 23.
 - Jun.
 09: [Final exam announcement](https://github.com/snu-sf-class/sf202301/blob/main/FinalInstruction.md)
 - Jun.
 08: Solution이 공개되었습니다.